How did you get started in visiting filming locations?

 How do you find the exact spot?

 I have a variety of ways to track down locations.
 I always just start with a Google search.
 Google maps is also a great tool.
 I also generally get some screen shots of the movie or show to help me.
-I have some other tips here on my Location Hunting Tips page.
+I have some other tips here on my Getting Started with Location Hunting page.

 Do you have any local assistance?